Cover Toronto Fringe for Mooney on Theatre

-With this in mind, we put a lot of effort into providing as much coverage of the festival as we can, including: covering each show in a relatively substantive way; running contests for free tickets; reporting on the buzz surrounding the fringe and more.
+With this in mind, we put a lot of effort into providing as much coverage of the Toronto Fringe Festival as we can, including: covering each show in a relatively substantive way; running contests for free tickets; reporting on the buzz surrounding the fringe and more.
 If you want an idea of what the coverage will likely look like, check out the Fringe Festival category on this site.
 To make this happen, we need to bring on more contributors.

 The position will start in early June, since there will be training involved and an editorial process to adjust to and we’d like all new writers to have been through the review writing and editing process a couple times before they’re thrown into the craziness that is Fringe.

 So, if you want to be involved in a fun festival, through a fun publication, see stuff for free, and build up your writing portfolio at the same time, here’s your chance.
 Familiarize yourself with the publication and check the requirements below, if you feel a fit, then send us an application with a writing sample by end of day Sunday, May 29, 2016.

 Requirements for the position:

 - Able to attend at least 5 shows between June 29 and July 1 (Most shows are about an hour long, it is easy to do 2 or 3 in a day or evening)